elijahgreenstein/okura/README.md

 #### Download

-Download a Ruby tarball from the [Ruby download page][ruby-download] or [Ruby releases page][ruby-releases].
-Move it to `~/.okura/pkgs` (the examples below use version 3.4.5).
-Note the SHA-256 hash value and add it to `~/.okura/pkgs/hash256.txt`.
+Download a Ruby tarball from the [Ruby download page][ruby-download] or [Ruby releases page][ruby-releases] (the examples below use version 3.4.5) and move it to `~/.okura/pkgs`.
+Note the SHA-256 hash value and add it to `~/.okura/pkgs/hash256.txt` in the format `<HASH> ruby-3.4.5.tar.gz`.
 Check the hash value and then extract the source code:

 ```
 cd ~/.okura/pkgs